webxos/macroslow/QUANTUM/conserve/Quantitative_Conservation_Guide_Page_8.markdown

 4. **Log Interactions**: Store workflow logs in a shared SQLAlchemy database to track cross-system performance and conservation metrics.

 ### Shared Cryptographic Primitives
-MCP and DUNE share quantum-resistant cryptographic primitives, such as CRYSTALS-Dilithium signatures and 2048-AES encryption, to ensure consistent security across systems.
+MCP shared quantum-resistant cryptographic primitives, such as CRYSTALS-Dilithium signatures and 2048-AES encryption, to ensure consistent security across systems.
 This unified approach protects both AI context and financial assets from quantum threats.

 **Implementation Steps**:
 1. **Implement Dilithium Signatures**: Use the `liboqs` library to sign .MAML data and DUNE transactions, ensuring authenticity: